Serhioromano/vscode-gitflow/README.md

-# Git FLow Support for VS Code [PREVIEW]
+# Git FLow Support for VS Code

+> **Attention!!!**.
+From version 0.5.11 it requires latest VS Code >=1.64.0.
+But doe to Side Panel feature I think this version is gonna be most adopted.

 GitFlow support for VS Code based on [Git Flow AVH](https://github.com/petervanderdoes/gitflow-avh).
-That is right, this is the one you was looking for!

-> **If you like this extension, please do not forget to rate it, so your colleagues could also discover this fine piece of work.**
+## Known Issues

+1. When VS Code open windows directory while on remote WSL, sometimes might cause problems.
+But who is gonna do that, right?

+2. When authentication is not configured, commands that make `push` to remote commands may fail. (see: [How to setup](#How-to-setup))

 ## How to use

+When installed, you will find 2 new views in SCM side bar, GITFLOW and VERSIONS.
+Also in status bar you will find **Git Flow** button to launch Quick Pick menu.

+![ext](https://raw.githubusercontent.com/Serhioromano/vscode-gitflow/main/resources/media/ss.png)

 > We suggest [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph) to complements this extension.

-When You install it, in standard SCM side bar, 2 new views will appear, GITFLOW and VERSIONS.
-Versions are simple tags.

-![ext](https://raw.githubusercontent.com/Serhioromano/vscode-gitflow/main/resources/media/ss.png)

 ## Features